petarnenovpetrov/vizbacktrack/README.md

     4. Step 1
     5. To preset range of random vertexes
        1. Feel the fields minV and maxV
-       2. By default minV = 3 and mxV = 9
+       2. By default minV = 3 and maxV = 9
     6. Step 1

 ### Manual step: